What is it, and why do you need it for WordPress?

 To move the default WordPress login page and disable XML-RPC you can use one of these plugins.

 Step 3.
 Set user account permissions, enforce MFA and require strong passwords.

 We think it’s a good idea to follow, ‘The Principle of least privilege’, when it comes to giving users access to any system.

 The principle states: A user should only be granted the information and resources that are essential to performing their task.

-MFA – multi-factor authentication, or 2-factor authentication requires a secondary validation method before you can access your account.
-This could be a link in an email, an SMS containing a one time pin, or a time limited authentication code generated by an authenticator app on your phone.
+MFA – multifactor authentication, or 2-factor authentication requires a secondary validation method before you can access your account.
+It could take the form of a hyperlink in an email, a text message containing a one-time PIN, or a time-limited authentication code produced by an authenticator app on your mobile device.